Fondation-Azarus/Custom-Door-Access/README.md

 ```

 Put "`-1`" to include when the player isn't holding anything.
-Setting "`replaceDefaultItemsPermissions`" and "`rolesWhichCanBypass`"/"`teamsWhichCanBypass`" are independant.
+"`replaceDefaultItemsPermissions`" and "`rolesWhichCanBypass`"/"`teamsWhichCanBypass`" are independant.
 By the way you can add multiple doors